NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/qiime2_docker.md

-If you need to run a slurm script, aqua not interactive work, you need to create as script that contains the instuctions for the software and then run this script, eg where the command is the command to run your script
+If you need to run a slurm script, aqua not interactive work, you need to create as script that contains the instuctions for the software and then run this script, eg where the command is the command to run your script.

 ```bash
 apptainer exec qiime_amplicon.sif <command>